What are the criteria for patentability in your jurisdiction?

 Once the patent owner has filed suit, the defendant has 15 days to respond or 30 days if it is a foreign party.
 The parties may then be given 30 days to file evidence and a court hearing follows.
 After the court hearing, the court issues its decision.
 The first-instance decision may be appealed to a higher court; the second-instance decision is final.

 What scope is there for forum shopping?

-- the district court with jurisdiction over the location where the infringement took place.
+- the place where the infringing activity took place.